urnathan/libcody/README.md

 ## Building libCody

 Libcody is written in C++11.
+(It's a intended for compilers, so there'd be a boostrapping problem if it used the latest and greatest.)

 It uses the usual `configure`, `make`, `make check` & `make install` sequence.
+It does not support building in the source directory -- that just didn't drop out, and it's not how I build things (because, again, for compilers).
 Excitingly it uses my own `joust` test harness, so you'll need to build and install that somewhere, if you want the comfort of testing.

 The following configure options are available, in addition to the usual set: